Manu343726/CppMeetupWorkshops/workshop1/posts/post2.md

 struct foo{};
 ```

-`foo` is a template expecting a template with one type parameter only as parameter.
+`foo` is a template expecting a template with one type parameter only.
 So `foo` can take something like this `bar` as template parameter:

 ``` cpp
 template<typename T>